 Choice of Material

 Copper fining products come in a range of physical forms and degrees of purification, including powders, tablets, granules, refined carrageenan, and alkali-washed seaweed.
+Refined copper finings generally produce brighter clarified worts than do alkali washed products, and have lower optimum dosage rates.

 Timing the addition of copper finings is essential because k-carrageenan denatures and becomes less active with prolonged treatment at high temperature.
+The addition must, therefore, be timed to ensure that the copper finings dissolve completely but do not denature.

 Powdered products are usually thoroughly mixed in cold water to provide a suspension that can then be added directly to the kettle or the whirlpool.
-If powdered products are added directly to the kettle, there is likelihood that a significant amount of product will be sucked up the chimney, which results in under-dosing and loss of performance (52).
+If powdered products are added directly to the kettle, there is likelihood that a significant amount of product will be sucked up the chimney, which results in under-dosing and loss of performance (Vernon, 1985).

 Some brewers add tannic acid to reduce hop-bittering utilization, to reduce color reactions, and to improve wort clarity through enhancement of hot break formation.